 - - Blunt: It has a blunt point design used to suture densely vascular tissue such as liver, kidneys, pancreas, etc.

 - Tissue Reactivity – This refers to an inflammatory response of the body to the suture.
 It usually peaks in the first 2 to 7 days.

 - USP Size - USP Size of the suture describes the needle diameter.
 Other factors such as the handling properties as well as tensile strength are affected by the diameter of the suture.
 The larger the number prefix, the smaller the diameter.
 For example, 7-0 is a much finer suture than 1-0.
 The surgical guidelines usually indicate the smallest diameter of the suture to be used that can adequately hold the wounded tissue.
 This reduces trauma and ensures the minimal foreign body has to be put into the body.
 The smaller the suture, the lesser the tensile strength.

 - Material – Beyond the absorption profile of a suture, the type of material used in its construction also plays a significant role in deciding the suture for a procedure.
 Some of these have detailed below:

-- Nylon – These are synthetic sutures composed of long chain aliphatic polymers and Nylon 6,6.
-They illicit minimum tissue inflammatory reaction and are commonly used for skin closure.
-The use of Nylon sutures is is also indicated for soft tissue surgeries, ophthalmic surgery, cardiovascular surgeries and neural tissue suturing.
+- Nylon - These are synthetic sutures composed of long-chain aliphatic polymers and Nylon 6,6.
+They illicit minimum tissue inflammatory reactions and are commonly used for skin closure.
+The use of Nylon sutures is also indicated for soft tissue surgeries, ophthalmic surgery, cardiovascular surgeries, and neural tissue suturing.
 However, these sutures are also characterized by poor knot handling properties.